sapcc/go-makefile-maker/README.md

 With [go-api-declarations](https://github.com/sapcc/go-api-declarations)'s [`bininfo.HandleVersionArgument` function](https://pkg.go.dev/github.com/sapcc/go-api-declarations/bininfo#HandleVersionArgument), this can be implemented in one line.
 If you are using Cobra or any other library to handle arguments, the [`bininfo.Version` function](https://pkg.go.dev/github.com/sapcc/go-api-declarations/bininfo#Version) is recommended instead.

 * `checkEnv` sets environment variables for `make check` inside the docker check build.
+* `crossCompile` enables cross-compilation for multi-platform Docker builds.
+When enabled, the builder stage runs natively on the build platform and cross-compiles using `GOOS`/`GOARCH`, avoiding slow QEMU emulation.
+This disables CGO (`CGO_ENABLED=0`), so set this to `false` if your project requires CGO.
+When unset, cross-compilation is automatically enabled if `pushContainerToGhcr.platforms` contains multiple architectures.
 * `entrypoint` allows overwriting the final entrypoint.
 * `extraBuildStages` prepends additional build stages at the top of the Dockerfile.
 This is useful for bringing in precompiled assets from other images, or if a non-Go compilation step is required.
 * `extraBuildPackages` installs extra Alpine packages in the Docker layer where `make install` is executed.
 We always install `ca-certificates`, `gcc`, `git`, `make` and `musl-dev`.